“`html

 Medical Assistant vs. Esthetician: Which Career Fits You?

-Medical assistants support physicians in clinical settings; estheticians are the primary service provider in skincare and med-spa environments — and if you’re in Northern Virginia, the training timelines, licensing requirements, and earning potential are different enough to matter.
+Medical assistants (NO FINANCIAL AID FOR THIS PROGRAM) support physicians in clinical settings; estheticians are the primary service provider in skincare and med-spa environments — and if you’re in Northern Virginia, the training timelines, licensing requirements, and earning potential are different enough to matter.
 This guide breaks down exactly what each role involves, how long training takes, what you can expect to earn in the DC metro market, and which path puts you in a position to thrive faster.

 Key Takeaways

-- Medical assistant programs typically take 9–12 months (diploma) or 2 years (associate degree) at a community college
+- Medical assistant programs (NO FINANCIAL AID FOR THIS PROGRAM) typically take 9–12 months (diploma) or 2 years (associate degree) at a community college

 - Virginia esthetics licensure requires 600 clock hours — AVI Career Training’s program can be completed in approximately 6 months full-time